ruivop/reddit/ESOF-docs/TESTS.md

 Even though reddit contains a folder with the functional tests, there's only a file init.py, with 20 lines and it's mostly a license.

 ##Integration Testing
+Integration testing is the moment when different software modules are combined and tested together.
+The function of these tests are to verify different requirements, such as performance, functionality and reliability.
+There are different types of integration testing:

+######Big Bang
+In this approach, most of the modules are coupled together to form a complete software system or major part of the system and then used for integration testing.
+This method is very effective for saving time in the integration testing process.
+Its biggest flaw is depending on the results of the test cases.

+######Top-Down and Bottom-Up

+#######Bottom-Up
+In this approach the lowest level components are the ones being tested first, all the way up to the highest level.
+The biggest problem with this method is the fact that it needs all of the modules of the same development level completed.

+#######Top-Down
+Exactly like the method described above, but backwards.
+This way, it's easier to find a missing link in the software.

+#######Sandwich
+This method combines Bottom-Up with Top-Down.

+#######Risky-Hardest
+In this method, the integration testing starts with the modules that are riskiest and hardest.

 ##Component Interface Testing
+The Component Interface testing is the Testing used to check the data that is passed between different units and subsystems.
+This data is usually considered as "message packets" and the tests focus on checking unusual data values, such as extreme ones.

 ##System Testing